plfa/plfa.github.io/src/plfa/part2/More.lagda.md

-Our informal descriptions will be in the style of Chapter [Lambda]({{ site.baseurl }}/Lambda/), using named variables and a separate type relation, while our formalisation will be in the style of Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/), using de Bruijn indices and inherently typed terms.
+Our informal descriptions will be in the style of Chapter [Lambda]({{ site.baseurl }}/Lambda/), using extrinsically-typed terms, while our formalisation will be in the style of Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/), using intrinsically-typed terms.

 By now, explaining with symbols should be more concise, more precise, and easier to follow than explaining in prose.